 Goals of the Nursing Process

 The goals of the nursing process are interrelated and focused.
-In the context of the nursing process, S-M-A-R-T goals are specific, measurable, achievable, relevant, and time-bound objectives that guide nurses in providing effective care to patients.
+In the context of the nursing process, S-M-A-R-T goals are specific, measurable, achievable, relevant, and time-bound objectives that guide nurses in providing effective care to patients and also to improve a patient’s health.
+You can learn about the full guide about the Top Core Areas of the Nursing Process in the USA from our online trusted website Nurse Preceptors.

 Here’s how S-M-A-R-T goals can be applied within each phase of the nursing process: